rdobrik/dfinity-agent/README.md

 # dfinity-agent
-Dfinity Java Agent is a set of native Java libriaries to connect remotely to the Internet Computer applications.
+Java Agent for The Internet Computer is a set of native Java libraries to connect remotely to the Internet Computer applications.

 <a href="https://dfinity.org/">
 https://dfinity.org/